 Even if you’re a sole proprietor, you’re still responsible for paying taxes.
 So make sure when billing that you set aside money to pay your taxes every quarter.

 Give your invoices a touch of professionalism, and make them stand out, by branding them.
-Due.com allows you to add your logo, which could be something as simple as your initials in an interesting font and color.
+Due.com allows you to add your logo.
+This could be something as simple as your initials in an interesting font and color.
 With Due.com you can also select the template that best suits your brand.

 There are a number of invoicing software platforms that give you the ability to create and send invoices quickly.
 Since you’re busy programming, services like Due.com can save you a ton of time and stress since you can make an invoice in a just a matter of minutes.